Skip to main content

 Android

-Create the client credentials.
-Navigate to Credentials under APIs & Services.
-Click Create Credentials and select OAuth client ID.
+Create the client credentials in the Google Auth Platform.
+Navigate to Clients and click Create Client.
 Configure the OAuth client as Application type Android.

 Fill in all required information, you can get the debug SHA-1 hash by running ./gradlew signingReport in your Android project directory.
 Create the credentials and download the JSON file.